"If you betray yourself, if you say untrue things, if you act out a lie, you weaken your character."

 The Challenger confronts: facing reality, naming what's wrong, pushing for change.

-Toward ourselves: We tell ourselves the truth about who we are, what we've done, and what we want.
+Toward ourselves: We tell ourselves the truth about who we are, what we have done, and what we want.
 No spin.
 No excuse.

 Toward others: We speak truthfully, including difficult truths they may not want to hear, without using honesty as a weapon.

 Toward reality: We accept what is happening, even when we wish it were different.
-We don't lie to ourselves about circumstances to avoid discomfort or minimize what's real to keep the peace.
+We do not lie to ourselves about circumstances to avoid discomfort.
+We do not minimize what is real to keep the peace.

-A Mature Challenger doesn't confuse honesty with cruelty.
+A Mature Challenger does not confuse honesty with cruelty.
 He brings truth without losing his heart.

 The Shadows of Honesty